 Pacific salmon acquire most of their biomass in the ocean before returning to spawn and die in coastal streams and lakes, thus providing subsidies of marine‐derived nitrogen (MDN) to freshwater and terrestrial ecosystems.
 Recent declines in salmon abundance have raised questions of whether managers should mitigate for losses of salmon MDN subsidies.
-To test the long‐term importance of salmon to riparian ecosystems, a 20-year manipulation was performed where salmon carcasses were systematically removed from one bank and deposited on the opposite bank along the full length of a 2 km stream in southwestern Alaska.
-We examined the long-term effect of this manipulation on riparian soil fertility.
-Soil samples were taken from nine paired transects along the stream at distances 1, 3, 6, 10, and 20 m from the bank and measured for organic and inorganic nitrogen concentrations ([NH4+], [NO3-], [NOrg]) and nitrogen transformation rates (net mineralization and net nitrification).
-The potential presence of MDN was also measured using 15N/14N for bulk soils as well as NH4+ and NO3- soil pools.
-Stable isotope analyses confirmed 15N/14N was elevated on the salmon enhanced bank compared to the salmon depleted bank.
-However, 15N/14N values of plant‐available inorganic nitrogen exceeded the 15N/14N of salmon inputs, highlighting N isotope fractionation in soils that raises significant methodological issues with standard MDN assessments.
-Surprisingly, despite 20 years of salmon supplementation, the presence of MDN did not cause a long‐term increase in soil N availability measured immediately prior to salmon return during the peak vegetative growth season.
-This finding raises questions about the contribution of MDN subsidies to riparian vegetation and indicates its importance to ecosystem N biogeochemistry may be overestimated for some systems.
+To test the long‐term importance of salmon subsidies to riparian ecosystems, we measured soil nitrogen cycling in response to a 20‐yr manipulation where salmon carcasses were systematically removed from one bank and deposited on the opposite bank along a 2‐km stream in southwestern Alaska.
+Soil samples were taken at different distances from the stream bank along nine paired transects and measured for organic and inorganic nitrogen concentrations, and nitrogen transformation rates.
+Marine‐derived nitrogen was measured using 15N/14N for bulk soils, and 𝑁𝐻+4NH4+ and 𝑁𝑂−3NO3− soil pools.
+Stable isotope analyses confirmed 15N/14N was elevated on the salmon‐enhanced bank compared to the salmon‐depleted bank.
+However, 15N/14N values of plant‐available inorganic nitrogen exceeded the 15N/14N of salmon inputs, highlighting nitrogen isotope fractionation in soils that raises significant methodological issues with standard MDN assessments in riparian systems.
+Surprisingly, despite 20 yr of salmon supplementation, the presence of MDN did not cause a long‐term increase in soil nitrogen availability.
+This finding indicates the importance of MDN to ecosystem nitrogen biogeochemistry, and riparian vegetation may be overestimated for some systems.
 Given that essential nutrients can also be pollutants, we urge more critical analyses of the role of MDN to inform compensatory mitigation programs targeting salmon nutrient enhancement.